 The Governing Body comprises 5 Members, 2 of which are appointed by The Worcester Diocesan Academies Trust and 1 by the Parochial Church Council.
 Remaining Members comprise the Chair of the Governing Body, and the Incumbent of the local parish by virtue of their position.
-Two of these members are Governors.
-From September 2018, in line with the Academies Financial Handbook, no employee of the Trust will be appointed as a member.
+These members are also Governors.
+From September 2017, in line with the Academies Financial Handbook 2017, no employee of the Trust is appointed as a member.

 The articles allow that up to 5 Governors may be appointed by The Worcester Diocesan Academies Trust and 4 by the Parochial Church Council.
-The Articles of Association allow members to appoint up to 3 staff but the Governors have chosen to appoint in line with the Academies Financial Handbook.
-Governors in addition to the Principal although, in recognition of DfE guidance, they choose to appoint only the Principal as a Trustee (Governors) in order to retain clear lines of accountability through the senior school leader.
+The Articles of Association allow members to appoint up to 3 staff Governors in addition to the Principal although, in recognition of DfE guidance, they choose to appoint only the Principal as a Trustee (Governors) in order to retain clear lines of accountability through the senior school leader.
 3 Parent Governors are elected by the parents of children at the Academy, and there may be additional Governors who are appointed by the Secretary of State.
 There may be up to 2 co-opted Governors, who can be appointed with the consent of the Diocesan Board of Education.
-In addition the Governors may consult advisors to provide a specific skill set which supports the Governing Body.
+In addition, the Governors may consult advisors to provide a specific skill set which supports the Governing Body.
 Governors actively seek to recruit new Governors as and when a position becomes available.
 For Parent Governors this includes publishing an article in the school's weekly newsletter and sending home information and ballot papers to each family.
 The Church and / or the Diocese is approached for new Church Governors.
 Governor vacancies are also included on the school website.